 Tips for Visiting Iceland in September

-September is technically still the high season for travel in Iceland.
-You’ll want to book your hotel, tours, and rental car in advance, preferably at least 3 months.
-If you’re visiting at the end of the month, competition starts to go down.
+1. September is still considered high season for travel in Iceland.
+You’ll want to book your hotel, tours, and rental car in advance, ideally around 3 months ahead.
+If you’re visiting at the end of the month, demand starts to ease up.

-Getting around Iceland in September is fairly easy as the heavy snow and ice of winter haven’t started quite yet.
-Winter weather can creep in towards the end of the month which is something to keep in mind!
-If you don’t have experience driving in snowy conditions, you might want to rent a 4×4 vehicle and avoid some of the more remote destinations at the end of September.
+2. Getting around Iceland in September is fairly easy as the heavy snow and ice of winter haven’t arrived yet.
+Winter weather can creep in towards the end of the month, so it´s good to keep that in mind!
+If you don’t have experience driving in snowy conditions, consider renting a 4×4 vehicle and avoid some of the more remote destinations at the end of September.

 an Autumn trip to Iceland september